aecwells/hwautomation/README.md

 ## Features

-- **🌐 Container-First Architecture**: Production-ready Docker deployment with multi-service orchestration
+- **🌐 Container-First Architecture**: Production-ready Docker deployment with SQLite database
 - **🖥️ Modern Web GUI**: Primary interface with real-time monitoring and management capabilities
 - **⚡ Multi-Stage Builds**: Optimized containers for development, production, web, and CLI use cases
 - **🔧 Vendor-Specific Tools**: Automatic installation and integration of HPE, Supermicro, and Dell management tools